akiranishii/thera-vl/python-discord-bot/README_TESTS.md

 If you encounter errors with the real tests:

-1. Make sure your API keys are set correctly
+1. Check that your `.env` file exists and contains valid API keys
+2. Verify the file permissions on your `.env` file
-2. Check your internet connection
+3. Check your internet connection
-3. Verify that you have the required Python packages installed:
+4. Verify that you have the required Python packages installed:
    ```
-   pip install openai anthropic mistralai
+   pip install python-dotenv openai anthropic mistralai
    ```
-4. If specific providers fail, you can comment out their tests in the `test_providers` method
+5. If specific providers fail, you can comment out their tests in the `test_providers` method

 ## Adding New Tests